 I used this 6-cup bundt cake pan from Nordic Ware.

-For this recipe, as well as my original lemon cream cheese pound cake recipe, it's best to use cake flour because it's lighter than all-purpose.
+For this recipe and my original lemon cream cheese pound cake recipe, it's best to use cake flour because it's lighter than all-purpose.

 The streaks you're seeing are fully baked.
 The reason this is happening, according to King Arthur Flour, is caused by over creaming the butter and sugars together at too fast of a speed with your mixer.
 It should be done, at most, at medium speed.
-For the eggs and dry ingredients, they should be mixed in at the lowest speed on your mixer.
+The eggs and dry ingredients should be mixed in at the lowest speed on your mixer.

 More Lemon Treats to Enjoy!